-The Clinical Phenotyping Centre (CPC) was established in April 2012 within the Biomedical Research Centre's Stratified Medicine theme of the Department of Surgery and Cancer.
+The Clinical Phenotyping Centre (CPC) was established in April 2012 within the Biomedical Research Centre's Stratified Medicine theme of the Department of Metabolism, Digestion and Reproduction.

 The CPC provides infrastructure and services to support translational research, employing a metabonomic approach to derive novel diagnostic and prognostic biomarker models.
 It brings together state-of-the-art technologies to analyse the chemical makeup of tissue samples, surgical(diathermy) gases or biofluids, including blood and urine, taken at different stages of specific patient journeys.
 The analysis of biofluids and tissues identifies a profile of chemicals, or phenotype, which is the combined product of their genetic profile, lifestyle habits and the environment.
 This phenotype can be linked to clinical outcomes and can be used to advance disease diagnostics, prognosis and treatment.
 Such models can improve the quality of patient care by allowing an earlier detection of disease, as well as by improving operative risk prediction and reduction.
 Even though Nuclear Magnetic Resonance (NMR) and Mass spectrometry (MS) analytical platforms have been extensively used in other research fields, their power to provide information about someone's physical condition or disease state is only beginning to be exploited in medicine.

 The MS facility of the CPC is located at the Sir Alexander Flemming (SAF) Building on the South Kensington campus, with NMR facilities located at the Queen Elizabeth Queen Mother Wing of St Mary’s Hospital in London.

 About the Clinical Phenotyping Centre

 - To develop new real-time diagnostic biomarker procedures using analytical techniques (NMR, MS) and computational tools for analysis of biofluids, surgical (diathermy) gases and tissue biopsies.